- Finance & Tech

 Prepping on a budget is easy.
 When I first started prepping I was looking into the total costs of some kit lists, bug-out bags, and food stockpiles and was calculating figures upwards of more than $2000.
 If you are someone who is on a budget, or perhaps you have a partner that thinks prepping is a waste of money, then you might be looking for an affordable emergency supply of goods.
 The following list has just that, every item or multiples of items are under five dollars.

-It doesn’t matter where you live, you should be able to identify the goods on this list as anything available in your local store whether it be a Walmart for the US readers (I have linked the products to Walmart’s online catalog), Woolworths for the Australians or Aldi for the Germans.
+It doesn’t matter where you live, you should be able to identify the goods on this list as anything available in your local store whether it be a Walmart if you are in the US, Woolworths for the Australians or Aldi for the Germans.
 If you can’t find exactly what is on this list, be inventive.
-None of The Prepping Guide’s lists are meant to be followed as rigid lists, they are more so flexible guides, so enjoy the process of making your own budget stockpile.
+None of The Prepping Guide’s lists are meant to be followed as rigid lists, they are more so flexible guides, so enjoy the process of making your own budget emergency stockpile.

 When we are prepping on a budget, we are going to need some essential goods.
 They are food, water, sanitary goods (toilet paper is pretty important), some emergency items that fall into the flashlight and radio category and we need a first-aid kit.
 As you can see already, a lot of these are easy to fit under the $5 margin.
 You just need to be creative in how you get your goods and how you store them.

 As we mentioned above, we can break what we need down into a few categories which we will go into in further detail.
 They are: